Academic Programs

 Writers’ Workshop:

 Students focus on the three types of writing: 1) to inform 2) to persuade 3) to entertain.
-Through the use of writing journals, the Lucy Calkins writing curriculum, and the use of the writing process, students will become stronger writers.
-Students are guided to effectively communicate their ideas and express themselves through the various steps of writing including drafting, editing, revising, and publishing
+Through regular opportunities to respond to prompts, students become stronger writers.
+Students are guided to effectively communicate their ideas and express themselves using the writing process, including drafting, editing, revising, and publishing.

 Spelling, Vocabulary Development and Handwriting